Man dies after Newry to Belfast road crash

 A1 Newry to Belfast road: Man dies in two-car crash

-A man in his 20s has died following a two-vehicle crash on the main Newry to Belfast road.
+A 27-year-old man has died in a two-vehicle crash on the main Newry to Belfast road.

-The crash happened between Banbridge and Dromore on the A1, close to the junction of Halfway Road, at about 23:30 BST on Wednesday.
+Karl Heaney, from Warrenpoint, County Down, died in the crash on the A1 between Banbridge and Dromore at about 22:30 BST on Wednesday.

-The victim was the driver of one of the cars involved in the crash.
+Mr Heaney was the driver of one of the cars involved in the crash.

 The driver of the other car, a 32-year-old man, has been arrested along with a 30-year-old woman who was driving a third vehicle.